-Otter Lake is a popular 6km long lake that covers about 290 hectares (716 acres) at an elevation of 823 m (2700 ft).
+Otter Lake is approximately 6km long and covers about 290 hectares (716 acres) at an elevation of 823 m (2700 ft).
 The clear blue lake is fed by fresh mountain runoff and natural spring water.
 It is a great recreational lake for swimming, boating, water-skiing and fishing for lake trout, rainbow, brook trout and Kokanee.
-The town of Tulameen is located at the south end of the lake and the Provincial campsite borders the north-west side.
-A scenic bike ride will take you on the Trans Canada Trail along the east side of the lake.
+The town of Tulameen is located at the south end of the lake and features an excellent public beach front and boat launch.
+The popular Provincial campsite borders the north-west side.
+The Trans Canada Trail runs along the east side providing wonderful scenery of the lake and mountains.

-This historic stretch of the Trans Canada Trail is part of the old Kettle Valley Railway that runs along the East side of Otter Lake.The trail comes down from Brookmere near the Coquihalla Highway and runs through Tulameen, where it meets up with the Tulameen River.
-Keep going south along the river and you'll find yourself running through Coalmont and downtown Princeton, passing through train trestles, tunnels and beaches along the way.
+Trans Canada Trail: This historic stretch of the Trans Canada Trail is part of the old Kettle Valley Railway that runs along the East side of Otter Lake.The trail comes down from Brookmere near the Coquihalla Highway and runs through Tulameen, where it meets up with the Tulameen River.
+Keep going south along the river and you'll find yourself passing through train trestles, tunnels and beaches as you head through Coalmont, Princeton and out the Princeton Summerland Road.

 Volunteers maintain and operate the fire department serving the rural communities of Tulameen, Coalmont and surrounding areas under authority of the Regional District of Okanagan-Similkameen.